 Kim Possible calls on "sixteen kinds of kung fu" and a lot of cheerleading practice to batter armies of henchmen twice her size — despite her looks, she truly is that strong.

-Ty Lee also kinda-sorta qualifies for this trope.
-She has no Bending ability, she carries no weapons, she's a skinny perky cutie ... and she can totally incapacitate you by poking you in the pressure points while remaining impossible to hit.
+Ty Lee has no Bending ability, she carries no weapons, she's a skinny perky cutie ... and she can totally incapacitate you by hitting you in the pressure points while remaining impossible to hit.

-Arguably Valerie from Danny Phantom is a minor version being a girl but reasonably hefty.
+Valerie from Danny Phantom is a minor version being a girl but reasonably hefty.
 Aside from being stated to be a ninth degree level black belt (despite being only fourteen), she routinely kicks powerful ghosts' butts on a daily basis.
 At one point she engaged combat on her own battle suit, possessed by a ghost (and managed to hold herself in said battle pretty durn well).